Liu-Cheng/liu-cheng.github.io/_pages/about.md

 - [Jun 2023] Congratulations!
 Haitong Huang, Erjing Luo, and Guoyu Li got the Second Place in DAC'23 SDC.
 - [Nov 2023] A HW/SW co-design framework for mixed-precision neural network acceleration on FPGAs (DeepBurning-MixQ) is accepted by ICCAD'23.
 We are adding LLM support to enable more intelligent code generation.
 The code is open sourced on github and welcome to try it.
 - [Mar 2024] A multi-resolution fault injection framework for deep learning is accepted by TVLSI'24.
 It is well documented and validated sufficiently, and provides many convenient evaluation features that are typically required in fault-tolerant deep learning study.
 Check it on github.
+- [May 2024] Our work on computational storage got Huawei OlympusMons Awards in 2024.
 - [Jun 2024] HLSPilot: LLM-based High-level Synthesis is accepted by ICCAD'24.
 This work presents an LLM-based high-level synthesis design framework for typical CPU-FPGA architecture.
 Particularly, it leverages LLM and RAG techniques to generate HLS-based accelerator design for arbitrary sequential C/C++ code, which is also a key component for our LLM-driven SoC generation framework.
+- [Oct 2024] Our work on CIM-based LLM acceleration collaborated with Dr. Luo is accepted by IEEE TPAMI.

 ## Fundings
 - HW/SW platform for intelligent cross-layer design and optimization of processors, 11 000 000￥, xdb(2024-2028)